cabforum/servercert/docs/BR.md

 Alternatively, the CA MAY verify the address of the Applicant (but not the identity of the Applicant) using a utility bill, bank statement, credit card statement, government-issued tax document, or other form of identification that the CA determines to be reliable.

+#### 3.2.2.1.1 Organizational Unit
+If the Subject Identity Information is to include an organizational unit, then it SHALL NOT include a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless the CA has verified this information in accordance with Section 3.2.

+The usage of commonly recognized organizational unit names is permitted and the CA is not required to verify the existence of and affiliation with the Applicant as long the value is included on a publicly disclosed list of CA has pre-approved values (disclosure of this list SHALL be through an appropriate and readily accessible online means).

+Self reported values SHALL be preceded or followed by a whitespace and the word “department”, “division”, “unit” or the equivalent in a language other than English.
+The CA may extend these options using a publicly disclosed list containing the preceded or followed values which the CA has approved; as log it's disclosed through an appropriate and readily accessible online means.

+The CA SHALL verify the existence of and affiliation of the organizational unit with the Applicant using at least one of the following:

+1. A government agency in the jurisdiction of the Applicant’s legal creation, existence, or recognition;
+2. A government agency responsible for the management of such organizational units, DBAs or tradenames;
+3. A third party database that is periodically updated and considered a Reliable Data Source;
+4. A site visit by the CA or a third party who is acting as an agent for the CA;
+5. An Attestation Letter;
+6. A utility bill, bank statement, credit card statement, government-issued tax document, or other form of identification that the CA determines to be reliable;
+7. A connection with the Applicant's directory system;
+8. An Organizational Chart or public directory of the Applicant; or
+9. Communication with an authoritative source within the Applicant's organization, such as the Applicant's main business offices, corporate offices, human resource offices, information technology offices, or other department that the CA deems appropriate.

+The value SHALL not be abbreviated unless this would exceed the maximum length of the `subject:organizationalUnitName` field, in which case it SHALL only use locally accepted abbreviation.

+Alternatively, the CA MAY allow values or series as defined by a Government, standard, or regulatory body; or a series of at least five numerals, optionally preceded or followed by two alphabetical characters.
+The CA is not required to verify the accuracy of these non descriptive identifiers.

+Until June 30, 2023, CA's are permitted to include other types of data in the OU field on a case by case basis to allow legacy applications to adjust to the above rules.

 #### 3.2.2.2 DBA/Tradename
 If the Subject Identity Information is to include a DBA or tradename, the CA SHALL verify the Applicant's right to use the DBA/tradename using at least one of the following: